 The court appearance.

 Mr. Styles also to make a statement.
 He chose, unlike the night he attacked Officer Bayani, to face us to make his statement.
 He also said that he has always had respect for Law Enforcement and that his mother was abused when he was a child.
-Mr. Styles went on to explain that, on the night of the assault, he was suffering from undiagnosed bi-polar disorder and general anxiety disorder.
+Mr. Styles went on to explain that, on the night of the assault, he was suffering from the undiagnosed bipolar disorder and general anxiety disorder.
 He said that he has since been in treatment and is currently taking medications.
-Mr. Styles stated that he is now in a lifelong battle with mental illness and expressed concern of the the effects of long term lithium use.
-Mr. Styles said that as a result of his upbringing and his undiagnosed medical issues, he has developed a hyper sensitive need to protect women.
+Mr. Styles stated that he is now in a lifelong battle with mental illness and expressed concern about the effects of long-term lithium use.
+Mr. Styles said that as a result of his upbringing and his undiagnosed medical issues, he has developed a hypersensitive need to protect women.
 He described the events of the night if the assault as a “perfect storm” which triggered him to react in the manner that he did.
-He said he did not known Officer Bayani was a Police Officer and he thought that there was a random man attacking his girl friend.
+He said he did not know Officer Bayani was a Police Officer and he thought that there was a random man attacking his girlfriend.

 Both Ms. King and Mr. Styles said that they were taking full responsibly for their actions the night that they assaulted Officer Bayani.